mariamALLI/circle-3-presentation/slides.md

 ## Function Returns

-A function with a return statement is one that provides a value or another function as its output.
-The `return` keyword is used within the function to specify what should be returned.
-Once the `return` statement is executed, the function stops running immediately.
-Therefore, the placement of the `return` statement within the function is crucial.
+Functions with a `return` statement output a value or another function.
+The `return` keyword halts execution immediately, making its placement critical.

-Function return example:
+#### Example:

 ```javascript
 Example;